Internet privacy: HTTP cookies

 An HTTP cookie is data stored on a user's computer that assists in automated access to websites or web features, or other state information required in complex websites.
-It may also be used for user-tracking by storing special usage history data in a cookie, and such cookies — for example, those used by Google Analytics — are called tracking cookies.
+It may also be used for user-tracking by storing special usage history data in a cookie, and such cookies – for example, those used by Google Analytics – are called tracking cookies.
 Cookies are a common concern in the field of Internet privacy.
 Although website developers most commonly use cookies for legitimate technical purposes, cases of abuse occur.
 In 2009, two researchers noted that social networking profiles could be connected to cookies, allowing the social networking profile to be connected to browsing habits.

-In the past, websites have not generally made the user explicitly aware of the storing of cookies, however, tracking cookies and especially third-party tracking cookies are commonly used as ways to compile long-term records of individuals' browsing histories — a privacy concern that prompted European and US lawmakers to take action in 2011.
+In the past, websites have not generally made the user explicitly aware of the storing of cookies; however, tracking cookies and especially third-party tracking cookies are commonly used as ways to compile long-term records of individuals' browsing histories – a privacy concern that prompted European and US lawmakers to take action in 2011.
 Cookies can also have implications for computer forensics.
-In past years, most computer users were not completely aware of cookies, but users have become conscious of the possible detrimental effects of Internet cookies: a recent study has shown that 58% of users have deleted cookies from their computer at least once, and that 39% of users delete cookies from their computer every month.
+In past years, most computer users were not completely aware of cookies, but users have become conscious of the possible detrimental effects of Internet cookies: a 2005 study has shown that 58% of users have deleted cookies from their computer at least once, and that 39% of users delete cookies from their computer every month.
 Since cookies are advertisers' main way of targeting potential customers, and some customers are deleting cookies, some advertisers started to use persistent Flash cookies and zombie cookies, but modern browsers and anti-malware software can now block or detect and remove such cookies.

 The original developers of cookies intended that only the website that originally distributed cookies to users could retrieve them, therefore returning only data already possessed by the website.
 However, in practice, programmers can circumvent this restriction.
 Possible consequences include: